 In lieu of flowers, the family asks that a contribution be made to The Neighbor’s Place, 745 Scott Street, Wausau WI 54403.

 Dad’s sonorous “Good-bye!”—which he always sang out, starting at a low bass tone and rising to a treble vibrato, following us as we left any visit—will ring warmly in our hearts forever.

 Brainard Funeral Home – Everest Chapel is assisting the family with arrangements.
 Online Condolences may be shared at www.brainardfuneral.com

-To send flowers to Senator Walter John Chilsen's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Senator Walter John Chilsen, please visit our floral store.